-Chapter 13 from the Ama audiobook
+Chapter 13 of Ama

 Jason ran like a blind man within the smoke.
 The ground was soft sludge beneath his feet, and with no visible reference to maintain a straight line, he let hope guide his path.
 He ran until his muscles became alight with fatigue, and then stopped to let them cool and to catch his rampaging breath.
 He knew that he could run for at least five miles before his muscles and lungs felt like this, but he had doubts as to whether he had travelled any distance at all.
 His screaming muscles told him he had, but his eyes told him nothing.
 He could feel a light wind and see its mild turbulent effect on the smoke, creating swirls of grey within the blackness.

 He smelled the air.
 He had expected it to have a smell of burning wood or sulphur, but it didn’t.
 When he first ran into the smoke he’d noticed its strange odour, but thoughts of escape had consumed his mind so he paid it little attention.
 The smell became more nauseating with every breath.
 It smelled like old, stale perfume.
 He breathed through his mouth to keep the stench away from his nose, but the repulsive scent persisted.
 An odd sensation brushed over his skin.
 His anxiety rose.
 He felt as though unknown eyes were now watching him, faceless minds debating him.
 He held his breath for a moment and listened.
 He could hear whispering, chattering voices coming from somewhere within the smoke.
 With a sudden increase in volume, the voices became more distinct.

 “No,” said another.
 “Get on your belly and squirm like the maggot you are.”

 Yet another voice called out, “Prostrate your flesh and let the sodomites have their fun.”